July 21, 2025 • min read

 How lean muscle protects the body

-- Supports joint integrity and reduces stress on the MSK system
+- Supports joint integrity and reduces stress on the MSK system¹⁴

-- Protects against falls through balance and coordination
+- Protects against falls through balance and coordination⁶

-- Drives resting metabolism, even outside of exercise
+- Drives resting metabolism, even outside of exercise¹

-- Enables functional independence, from walking to standing
+- Enables functional independence, from walking to standing¹

-When muscle is lost during weight loss programs (especially if fat is regained after discontinuation) patients end up with worse body composition and higher health risk than where they started.
-Insurers are left to manage the escalating costs that come with downstream healthcare issues.
+When muscle is lost during weight loss programs (especially if fat is regained after discontinuation) patients often end up with worse body composition¹ and increased cardiometabolic and musculoskeletal risk⁴.
+This reversal undermines the original goals of weight loss, both clinically and financially.

-- Higher MSK claims from pain and overuse injuries
+- Higher MSK claims from pain and overuse injuries⁵

-- Lower ability to maintain weight loss without pharmacological support
+- Lower ability to maintain weight loss without ongoing pharmacological support¹⁶

 The clinical risks of GLP-1 lean mass loss